e-Spirit/caas-richtext/README.md

 ## Legal Notices

-CaaS RichText a property of [Crownpeak Technology GmbH](https://www.crownpeak.com/homepage), Dortmund, Germany.
+CaaS RichText is a property of [Crownpeak Technology GmbH](https://www.crownpeak.com/homepage), Dortmund, Germany.
 CaaS RichText is subject to the Apache-2.0 license.